Finances

 An institution which wants to lead a sustainable financial policy should cooperate mainly with entities of the social and solidarity economy, such as cooperatives and foundations which strive for change in social, economic and ecological relations.
 They are smaller than global corporations, so it is easier to verify the standards important to you.
 Cooperation with social and solidarity economy entities should be prioritised in all competitions, tenders or requests for quotation. (see: ECO-ETHICS OF COOPERATION)

-Being green means caring for justice for the environment, other species, society and the economy.
-Therefore, it is necessary to apply transparency in the remuneration system regardless of gender, age, ability, political views, nationality, ethnic origin, sexual orientation and to avoid disproportionality resulting from symbolic capital associated with personal branding or positioning in the sector.
-It is good practice to create and adhere to remuneration rules for co-workers so that all teams could apply them.
-It would be a step forward to make the rules public so that future co-workers know the rates.
-Treating remuneration as taboo leads to abuse, manipulation and inequality.
-The same set of problems is associated with covert systems of fees for artistic work.
-(See: EMPLOYEES)
+Being green means caring about justice for the environment, other species, society and the economy.
+Therefore, it is necessary to apply transparency in the remuneration system regardless of gender, age, ability, political views, nationality, ethnic origin or sexual orientation.
+It is also important to avoid disproportionality resulting from symbolic capital associated with personal branding or positioning in the sector.
+From 24 December 2025, cultural institutions will be required to disclose salaries, which is a positive step towards building trust within the team.
+The next stage is to establish transparent rates for working with artists, curators, those responsible for publication design, exhibition architecture, etc. (see also: EMPLOYEES)

 Co-deciding about the budget